dedica-team/nivio/docs/source/magic.rst

 Multiple templates can be assigned to items too.
 In this case the first assigned value "wins" and will not be overwritten by templates applied later.

+Template matching also supports Lucene search terms (see :ref:`Searching`).

 .. code-block:: yaml
    :linenos: